mannaiTeamsite/mannai/livesite-core/README.md

-# Hukoomi Portal Revamp
+### LiveSite Core

-This Repository will be used for Hukoomi Portal Revamp code.
+This source code will be used for Development of the LiveSite Features.
+This includes:

+- Component Engineering External Java Classes

 The Branches we map will be based on the below structure.